who I am

 I had/have the pleasure to work for and with amazing NZ and international dancers, performers, including:

-My current home is the Magical Mangawhai, where I live with my husband and 2 year old son Aiden
+My current home is the Magical Mangawhai, where I live with my husband Dave and 3.5 year old son Aiden

 "If you can hear and feel music- you are one beat closer to seeing dance moments"